Part 23: Fact Checking, & Lying Liars, & The Lies They Tell, & Why They Lie

 What Riley says about "Silver Dew on The Bluegrass Tonight" might be a simple slip up, some might be tempted to give my father the benefit of the doubt.
 He began his journal later in life, perhaps he simply forgot.
 Maybe so much time had passed since 1945 that his memory was confused.

 Last year, when I first began to go through my father's detailed journal, I thought, wow, here's the one place where my father was completely honest and candid.
 At least, I reasoned, he'd had an outlet where he could write down the truth.
 As I've mentioned, he listed his regrets about the way he treated some of his girlfriends and wives in his journal.
 Other times, though, he just wrote "went home pregnant" and never brought it up again.
+He couldn't remember the names of two of the women who he got pregnant.

 In the case of "Silver Dew", the more I think about it, what Dad wrote, that he recorded it before Wills, it seems to be an obvious lie.
 Bob Wills was a huge star well before my father began his short-lived recording career.
 According to one website, Bob Wills recorded the song a whole year before Riley covered it.
 This is the rabbit hole I've spent time in since realizing that Dad's recollection about this song is false, and now that most of us have computers, easily refuted.